Mothers' Union

 Our diocesan Mothers' Union is part of a worldwide family - four million members in 84 countries, who are together seeking to show Christ's love by helping people and communities to flourish.
 Globally, MU members encourage parents in their role to develop the faith of their children, maintain a worldwide fellowship of Christians united in prayer, worship and service, promote conditions in society favourable to stable family life and the protection of children, help those whose family life has met with adversity, and promote and support married life.

-If you want to find out more about the Mothers' Union, visit their main website or the diocesan MU site.
-You can also follow the global Mothers' Union on Facebook and Twitter.
+If you want to find out more about the Mothers' Union, visit the main MU website or the diocesan MU site.
+You can also follow the global Mothers' Union on Facebook.

 Mothers' Union Wave of Prayer Links